Why Most Sales AI Fails Outside English

 The Bottom Line

 If you're selling across European markets, don't settle for a tool that was built for English and retrofitted for your languages.
-When your conversation intelligence only works in one language, you're not just getting bad transcriptions — you're blind to the majority of your sales conversations.
+When your conversation intelligence only works in one language, you're not just getting bad transcriptions.
+You're blind to the majority of your sales conversations.
 Your prospects, your reps, and your revenue deserve native-quality intelligence in every language you sell in.